 Students who are unsure about participating in the Rome Program, whether for financial, personal, or other reasons, may schedule an appointment with Mrs. Davies to discuss the decision and/or the options available.
 Any student who is considering attending should apply, since those who defer their application will definitely be placed on a waitlist.
 As course offerings in Rome are limited, it is important to organize one’s degree plan carefully if one intends to postpone the Rome semester.

-Students may be placed on the waitlist for a variety of reasons, including a late or incomplete application (including failure to submit a photocopy of a passport valid at least until November 2020); academic or disciplinary considerations; failure to attend required meetings or deadlines; or lack of space for all applicants to a given semester.
+Students may be placed on the waitlist for a variety of reasons, including a late or incomplete application (including failure to submit a photocopy of a passport valid at least six months after their return date); academic or disciplinary considerations; failure to attend required meetings or deadlines; or lack of space for all applicants to a given semester.
 To remain in consideration, all waitlisted students are expected to attend all meetings and to meet all deadlines.
 Traditionally, the waitlist is re-evaluated after final grades are reported in May.
 Students will receive an update of their status in June if they are on the waitlist.
 The spring list will also be re-evaluated in October after midterm grades are posted and if necessary in January once final grades are posted for the semester.
 Students in that situation (whose transcripts do not demonstrate the requisite GPA and are hoping to bring their GPA up the semester before they hope to go to Rome) might want to consider postponing their Rome participation until junior or senior year to avoid the last minute uncertainty and possible loss of certain deposits.

 The semester prior to Rome participation there will be a series of mandatory orientation meetings for students.
 In order for parents to continue to be involved in the preparation and planning for Rome, our office will post information provided to students at our meetings on our orientation page.